secretstartups/handbook/customer-success/professional-services-engineering/professional-services-operations/mavenlink-processes/index.html.md

 Reponsible Role: PC

-Once the PS Opportunity is closed/ won a notification is sent from SFDC.
+Once the PS Opportunity is closed/ won, a notification is sent from SFDC.

 1. Review project opportunity and documentation
    - PS Project- SOW